 Beth Soholt – Director

 Beth Soholt is the Executive Director of Clean Grid Alliance.
-Launched in 2001, Clean Grid Alliance’s mission is to overcome the barriers to bringing wind power to market.
-Soholt brings more than 15 years experience working with the electric industry in various capacities.
+Launched in 2001, Clean Grid Alliance’s mission is to overcome the barriers to bringing wind and solar power to market.
+Ms. Soholt brings more than 15 years experience working with the electric industry in various capacities.
 At Clean Grid Alliance, she directs work in the areas of technical/transmission planning, state regulatory proceedings, legislative education and outreach.
-Soholt holds a law degree from Hamline University Law School, St. Paul, Minnesota and a Bachelor of Arts degree from Luther College, Decorah, Iowa.
+Ms. Soholt holds a law degree from Hamline University Law School, St. Paul, Minnesota and a Bachelor of Arts degree from Luther College, Decorah, Iowa.

 Lisa Troutman — Director